 That’s the bet Jason Fried, DHH and the folks behind Basecamp are making with their new HEY email service.
 Tens of thousands of people already agree, spending $99 per year for a @hey.com email address that promises to dig you out from under your email avalanche with a completely fresh approach.

-Will HEY take over in 2021?
+Will HEY take over in the coming year?
 Will other subscription-based email services crop up?
 I’m definitely curious to see where this goes.